Health & Safety

 The meal packages are dated.
 The hot meal is intended to be eaten as soon as it arrives, or refrigerated and reheated later for consumption.
-Cold items should be Immediately refrigerated.
+Cold items should be immediately refrigerated.
 Perishable foods should not be saved longer than one or two days.
 Milk should be consumed by the date on the top of the carton.
 If there is any doubt as to the safety of the food, it should be thrown out.
-Meals on Wheels cannot be responsible for spoiled food.
+Meals on Wheels is not responsible for spoiled food.

 We are concerned for our clients’ well-being.
-If one has not notified us in advance that they will not be at home, or have not left out a cooler we will make every effort to learn that they are safe.
+If one has not notified us in advance that they will not be at home, or have not left out a cooler, we will make every effort to determine that they are safe.

 Meals are generally not delivered when Fayette County Schools are closed for bad weather.
 Our decisions are made on road conditions, not cold temperatures.

-You can find information regarding school closures on some local network TV channels or local radio stations.
+You can find information regarding school closures on the FCPS website or social media, local network TV channels and radio stations.

-If a client wishes to cancel for a day, a temporary period, or permanently, they should call the central office at least 24 hours before the cancelled meal(s).
+If a client wishes to cancel for a day, a temporary period, or permanently, they should call the central office at (859) 276-5391 at least 24 hours before the cancelled meal(s).
 Cancellations should not be given to the drivers.
-Please call or have someone call the office so we can let the kitchen and the driver know that our services are not needed.
 Clients will be charged any time a meal is delivered to their home.
 When ready to resume receiving meals, clients should call the office to let us know what date to re-start delivering meals.

-Each Monday clients can give the driver their checks made out to Meals on Wheels or they can mail them to the church that prepares the meals.
+Clients may choose to pay by either supplying their drivers with their checks made out to Meals on Wheels or mail them to the church that prepares the meals.
 They can pay weekly or monthly.
 If the check is written by someone other than the client, the client’s name should be on the check so payment can be credited to the right account.
 We cannot give refunds if one cancels before the first week is complete.